Enhanced cleaning & disinfection guide for Turo hosts

 Open the vehicle’s doors and windows to air out the car before you start cleaning, and leave them open during the cleaning process if you can.

-Clean from top to bottom, starting with sun visors, rearview mirror, etc., moving down toward the dash, steering wheel, center console, and seats, and then down to the floor to avoid contaminating surfaces as you clean.
+Clean from top to bottom, to avoid contaminating surfaces as you clean.
 Pay special attention to the frequently touched “hot spots”.

 Vacuum interior porous surfaces like car seats and carpet, or use car upholstery cleaner.